2023 Grantees

 National Needs Assessment for Infant and Toddler Food Allergy Curriculum for Pediatric Residents

 While the prevalence of infant and toddler food allergy is on the rise, there is a shortage of community physicians who are properly trained and comfortable to provide the most current standard of care.
-Michael Pistiner, MD, MMSC, FACAAI, and his team are developing an educational needs assessment to determine and characterize the need for a standard infant/toddler food allergy curriculum for pediatric residents at a national level.
-The assessment specifically focuses on gaps that lead to discomfort in the management of infant/toddler food allergy and anaphylaxis, lack of implementation of early peanut feeding guidelines, and ineffective co-management of infant/toddler food allergies alongside primary care physicians.
-In addition, the assessment provides an opportunity for medical residents to learn more about the field of allergy and potential to pursue a career in the specialty.
+Michael Pistiner, MD, MMSC, FACAAI, and his team developed an educational needs assessment that determined and characterized the need for a standard infant/toddler food allergy curriculum for pediatric residents at a national level.
+The assessment specifically focused on gaps that led to discomfort in the management of infant/toddler food allergy and anaphylaxis, lack of implementation of early peanut feeding guidelines, and ineffective co-management of infant/toddler food allergies alongside primary care physicians.
+In addition, the assessment provided an opportunity for medical residents to learn more about the field of allergy and potential to pursue a career in the specialty.
+Read more about his project in the Winter 2024 issue of College Advantage.

 “The Allergists’ Foundation has received a strong response to our call for proposals under the Community Grant Program, which makes our job of selecting projects for funding very challenging,” said Todd Mahr, MD, FACAAI, the chair of the Foundation’s Grants Allocation Committee.
 We are very much impressed with the quality and creativity of the proposals we’ve received so far and we look forward to seeing more project ideas with each new grant cycle.”